Coral reef: Bivalves

 Oyster reefs are dense aggregations of oysters living in colonial communities.
 Other regionally specific names for these structures include oyster beds and oyster banks.
-Oyster larvae require a hard substrate or surface to attach on, which includes the shells of old or dead oysters.
-Thus reefs can build up over time as new larvae settle on older individuals.
+Oyster larvae require a hard substrate or surface to attach to, which includes the shells of old or dead oysters.
+Thus, reefs can build up over time as new larvae settle on older individuals.
 Crassostrea virginica were once abundant in Chesapeake Bay and shorelines bordering the Atlantic coastal plain until the late nineteenth century.
-Ostrea angasi is a species of flat oyster that had also formed large reefs in South Australia.
+Ostrea angasi is a species of flat oyster that has also formed large reefs in South Australia.

 Hippuritida, an extinct order of bivalves known as rudists, were major reef-building organisms during the Cretaceous.
 By the mid-Cretaceous, rudists became the dominant tropical reef-builders, becoming more numerous than scleractinian corals.
-During this period, ocean temperatures and saline levels—which corals are sensitive to—were higher than it is today, which may have contributed to the success of rudist reefs.
+During this period, ocean temperatures and saline levels—which corals are sensitive to—were higher than they are today, which may have contributed to the success of rudist reefs.